vapor-ware/kubetest/docs/markers.rst

     @pytest.mark.namespace(create=True, name=None)

-``namespace`` helps define the way namespaces are handled for each test case.
+``namespace`` helps define the way namespaces are handled for each test case, allowing tests to define custom namespaces or use existing ones.

 Description
 ~~~~~~~~~~~

-The ``namespace`` marker exposes some configuration to control how namespaces are handled
+The ``namespace`` marker exposes options to control how namespaces are handled
 by kubetest.

-By default a new namespace with a randomized name is created for each test case.
+By default, a new namespace is created for each test case where the namespace name is
+generated from the test name and a timestamp to ensure uniqueness.
+With this marker, this
+default behavior may be overridden:
-Set ``create`` to *False* to not create any namespace.
+- Set ``create`` to *False* to disable namespace creation.
-Set ``name`` to a string to give the namespace a specific name, or set to *None*
+- Set ``name`` to a string to give the namespace a specific name, or set to *None*
-to use a randomized name.
+to use the generated name.

-Note: When ``create`` is *False*, the objects created inside the test and by the
+**Note**: When ``create`` is *False*, the objects created inside the test and by the
-applymanifest/applymanifests markers are not automatically deleted.
+``applymanifest``/``applymanifests`` markers are not automatically deleted.

 Examples
 ~~~~~~~~